PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 In-line preview of files
 ~~~~~~~~~~~~~~~~~~~~~~~

-Many of the files with a visual content are in-line previewed.
-It is the case of images, sounds and scenes.
+Many of the files with visual content are in-line previewed.
+It is the case of images, sounds, and scenes.

 .. image:: images/workbench/project-view-inline-preview.png
    :alt: Inline preview of files.